South Shore Permaculture’s

 $1,499/person

-Every year since our inception in 2023, South Shore Permaculture has offered the Permaculture Design Course (PDC) as an opportunity to learn from experienced teachers the tools and techniques to create abundant, regenerative landscapes and transform your local community.
+South Shore Permaculture 4th Annual Permaculture Design Course (PDC) is an opportunity to learn from experienced teachers the tools and techniques to create abundant, regenerative landscapes and transform your local community.

-Upon completing this globally recognized Permaculture Design Course, you will receive certification and possess the skills to design and implement sustainable systems that honor both people and the planet.
+In addition to learning the skills to design and implement sustainable systems that honor both people and the planet, you’ll receive:

 Introduction to Permaculture: You’ll start with the foundations — ethics, principles, and design methodology.
 Learn how to mimic nature’s patterns in your own space and why working with nature is more effective than against it.